xpeuvr327/python-file-transfer/README.md

 # python-file-transfer

-A very simple and insecure tool to transfer files between devices on a local network.
+un utilitaire simple et insécursé pour transférer des fichiers entre des appareils sur un réseau local

 This mainly uses code found [here](https://gist.github.com/amdei/7a83e61373a040697e48), so it's not by me.

-This uses the standart Python3 http.server with added Upload capability.
+ce script utilise la libraire standard de python "http.server" avec la possiblité de téléverser des fichiers (flemme de traduire le reste)
 # Why Python file transfer

 I created this fork mainly for myself, in order to transfer files between my computer (which can be any Operating System as long as it has Python 3 installed) and any device with a (any) web browser on the local network.
-For example when I want to transfer files to and from my old BBOS 6 or web-os phone.
-It should work with any device with WLAN and a web browser.
+For example when I want to transfer files to and from my old BBOS 6 or phone.
+It should work with any device with WLAN and a web browser. (tested with samsung internet, chrome and brave for android.)

 The reason I am keeping this tool **insecure** is the fact, that I want it to work with any device, without any hassle with certificates and authentication.
 The idea is to make this tool as basic and backwards-compatible as possible.